TharusanV/TharusanV/README.md

 ## Hi there 👋 I'm Tharusan,

 Welcome to my GitHub profile!
-I'm a software engineering.
-I'm always excited to learn, bu!

 ## 🚀 About Me
 - 🎓 2024 Graduate with a First Class BSc (Hons) in Computer Science